mylesieong/phone-routing/README.md

 Problem description is provided in `problem_description.txt`.
 In order to solve the problem, 2 search algorithms is implemented in this project shared the same interface `Search`.

 There is also a command line tools provided in this project.
-For usage, please refers to the *Command Line Options* part
+For usage, please refers to the *Command Line Options* part.

+If you need samples of operator file, 3 txt files with initial 'operator_' is at the project root.

 ## Prequisite for build